deankoch/rasterbc/README.md

 The rasterbc R Package
 ================
 Dean Koch
-2021-12-14
+2021-12-15

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 <!-- badges: start -->
 <!-- badges: end -->

-`rasterbc` provides access to a collection of 100m resolution gridded spatial ecological data on the province of BC during the period 2001-2018, including yearly rasterized Forest Insect and Disease Survey (FIDS) pest damage polygons.
+`rasterbc` provides access to a collection of 100m resolution gridded spatial ecological data on the province of British Columbia during the period 2001-2018, including yearly rasterized Forest Insect and Disease Survey (FIDS) pest damage polygons.
 Given a user-defined geographical region (polygon), the package downloads and imports requested data layers into R as SpatRaster objects.
-The goal is to improve access to a number of publicly accessible datasets on BC forests by simplifying the (often laborious) data ingress stage of modelling.
+The goal is to improve access to a number of publicly accessible datasets on BC forests and simplify data ingress for modellers.

 The available layers are: